ceramicstudio/tutorial-getting-started-with-ceramic/README.md

 Let's add SIWE to this application!

-1. This application needs an [async function], I will name it `authenticateWithEthereum`, that uses the Provider then uses the Resovler and finally assigns the DID to the Ceramic Client you created earlier.
+1. This application needs an [async function], I will name it `authenticateWithEthereum`, that uses the Provider then uses the Resolver and finally assigns the DID to the Ceramic Client you created earlier.
 Add this code to `main.js` to accomplish these tasks:

     ```javascript
     //main.js